tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - checking subscription status always fails in production release

-  this is exactly the previous error - you cannot validate receipt of sandbox tester in `production` environment.
+  this is exactly the error above - you cannot validate receipt of sandbox tester in `production` environment.

   and this is why Apple reviewer couldn't test subscription:

-  - he is signed in as sandbox tester on his iPhone
+  - he signs in as sandbox tester on his iPhone
   - he uses production release - so it's a `production` environment
   - by default subscription status is `true` (before any checks)
   - checking subscription status always fails for sandbox tester in production release
   - subscription status remains to be `true`
-  - reviewer doesn't see the button to subscribe and decides that subscription functionality is not implemented
+  - reviewer doesn't see subscribe button and decides that subscription functionality is not implemented
-  - binary is rejected in iTunes Connect :(
+  - binary is rejected in IC :(

   solution?
 I guess production releases shouldn't be tested by sandbox testers at all since we can't tell sandbox tester from real user inside our application -